0 hidden charges. 0 forex

 Actively managed funds

-These are handled by fund managers that keep investing the collated capital into prospective assets aimed at growth.
+These are handled by fund managers who keep investing the collated capital into prospective assets aimed at growth.
 Usually, these funds aim at generating returns higher than the benchmark like Sensex and Nifty.
 Hence, they require the constant attention of the fund manager as it has a lot to do with the performance.
 These usually offer a high-risk, high-reward scheme.

 Passively managed funds